-Employees lose motivation when they aren’t paid on time, and that affects customers.
-Employees who experience chronic payroll problems are more likely to file a report.
-Reports lead to audits, and if you are missing payroll, you aren’t going to pass an audit.
+Of course, employees lose motivation when they aren’t paid on time, and that affects customers.
+In addition, employees who experience chronic payroll problems are more likely to file a report.
+Because reports lead to audits, if you are missing payroll, you aren’t going to pass an audit.

-Audits can result in fees and other penalties that can sink your business in a hurry.
+Plus, audits can result in fees and other penalties that can sink your business.
 Payroll services with integration to human resources software will help you manage better.

 An HRMS makes sure your data is accurate and up to date.
 Integration with payroll saves you time so you can meet deadlines.
 Together these systems can help you avoid audit trouble.